The 3 Major Disasters at Markham Colliery - 1937, 1938 & 1973

 Markham Colliery Disaster, 1937

-On Thursday 21st January 1937 at 2.45 pm an explosion happened just when the men were changing over from the day shift to the afternoon shift.
-A flame which escaped from a faulty covering plate on the coal cutting machine caused a build up of gas and ignited the coal dust.
+On Thursday 21st January 1937 at 2.45pm a firedamp explosion happened just when the men were changing over from the day shift to the afternoon shift.
+A flame caused by a spark, which escaped from a faulty covering plate on the coal cutting machine, caused the explosion.
 Seven men were killed at the scene and two men died later in hospital.
 Four men were seriously injured.
 The accident happened in the Black Shale seam - the deepest part of the pit and the furthest away from the pit bottom about one and a half miles.
-(The nine men who died have all now been commemorated as part of the Walking Together project.)

 Markham Colliery Disaster, 1938

 The men on the night shift went to work as usual on Monday 9th May 1938 not knowing that by the end of that ill fated shift more than two thirds of them would be dead or seriously injured.
 At 5.30 am the shift was coming to an end, some of the men had already started to make their way back to the pit bottom.
 This was the Black Shale seam, the deepest and the farthest away from the pit bottom - some one and a half miles.
 In the pit yard the men on the day shift were arriving ready to start work at 6am.
 Suddenly, underground, a tremendous draft got up followed by a terrific bang.
 Black coal dust and smoke filled the pit and a wall of fire swept through the seam.
-There had been an explosion of gas at the coal face.
-Some tubs carrying coal ran out of control and smashed into an electric joint box causing sparks which ignited the coal dust.
+There had been an explosion of coal dust near the East Plane.
+Some tubs carrying coal dust ran out of control and smashed into an electric joint box causing sparks which ignited the coal dust.
+The accident happened close to where the 1937 accident happened.
 79 men were killed and 40 men were injured.
 Most of the men were married with young children.
 All 79 men were buried on Saturday, 14th May in 13 cemeteries.

 Markham Colliery Disaster, 1973